spamook/infrastructure-insight/README.md

 - UFW firewall enabled on all VMs with deny-incoming by default
 - Each VM only opens ports required for its specific role
 - `devops` is the only login-capable user on all VMs
-- `sshguard` is installed on all VMs to block brute-force attempts
+- `sshguard` blocks brute-force SSH attempts on all VMs
-- The Jenkins SSH private key is in `.gitignore` and is never committed to the repository
+- The Jenkins SSH private key is in `.gitignore` and is never committed

 ### Firewall Rules